tapis-project/camera-traps/README.md

 ## Integration Testing

 The camera-traps/tests directory contains [integration_tests.rs](https://github.com/tapis-project/camera-traps/blob/main/tests/integration_tests.rs) program.
 The integration test program runs as an external plugin configured via a *traps.toml* file as shown above.
 See the top-level comments in the source code for details.

+## Release Procedures

+When development on a new release begins a launch configuration is created in the new release's own [releases](https://github.com/tapis-project/camera-traps/tree/main/releases) subdirectory.
+When development completes and the final version of the release's images are pushed to docker hub, we tag those images with the release number and with the "latest" tag.

+To be able to rebuild a release at anytime, we also tag the release's source code in github.
+The tag is the same as the release version number.

 # Acknowledgements